Xenogenesis (film): Production

-Cameron raised $20,000 from a local dentist to fund the movie.
+Cameron raised $20,000 from a local dentist to fund the film.
 Most of the film was shot in his living room and the methods he used were self taught.
 Learning as they went, Cameron said he felt like a doctor doing his first surgical procedure.

-It was noted in A Critical Companion to James Cameron that the scene from Aliens where Ripley yells at the Queen Alien was similar to a scene in this movie.
+In A Critical Companion to James Cameron, the author found themes in Xenogenesis that would be repeated in later films Cameron would direct.
+They also commented that a scene in Aliens (1986) where Ripley yells at the Queen Alien was similar to a scene in.
 It was also noted that many of the themes that would appear in later Cameron movies, included a strong female character, can be first found here.

-The dentist pulled out of the project based on the screened demo, but Roger Corman was sufficiently impressed to hire Cameron to work on Battle Beyond the Stars and Piranha II.
+The dentist pulled out of the project based on a demonstration screening.
+Producer Roger Corman was impressed with the project to hire Cameron to work on projects that would become Battle Beyond the Stars and Piranha II.

-Home media

-The film is available on YouTube.